rfilipo/RedBoto/README.md

 * Click Appearance -> Customize to start modifying your theme.

 ### License
-WP-Starter is GNU General Public License v2 or later - http://www.gnu.org/licenses/gpl-2.0.html WordPress is GPLv2 - http://www.gnu.org/licenses/gpl-2.1.html
+RedBoto is GNU General Public License v2 or later - http://www.gnu.org/licenses/gpl-2.0.html WordPress is GPLv2 - http://www.gnu.org/licenses/gpl-2.1.html

 This means WP-Starter is completely free to use and modify as you see fit.
 I hope you use it to learn something new, make something cool, have fun, and share what you've learned with others.

-ThemeAWESOME
+Pepperdesign
 =============
-[ThemeAWESOME.com](https://themeawesome.com), a site focused on building WordPress themes with [Foundation for Sites](http://foundation.zurb.com/).
+[Pepperdesign](https://pepperdesign.us) is a webdesign company.